TomiG06/CLNotes/README.md

 # clnotes

 ## Description
-clnotes is a command line tool that helps you keep track of your notes/todos, like a pro(grammer) B-).
+clnotes is a command line tool that helps you keep track of your todo's.
 Feedback is more than welcome.

 ## Installation
 ```